Finding Your Lost Pet

 Remember, tags can come off, so don't assume your pet was wearing identification when we found it.
 You must complete a missing pet report and also provide proof of ownership.
 Proper proof includes:

 Fees are associated with the boarding of your pet that must be paid to reclaim your pet.
 We accept Visa, Master Card and Discover credit cards and cash (no checks).
-Shelter hours to reclaim animals are Monday through Saturday, 8 a.m. to 4 p.m. excluding holidays.
+Lost and Found hours to reclaim animals are Monday through Saturday, 8 a.m. to 4 p.m. excluding

 Finding Your Lost Pet After Hours